BrainbaseHQ/kafka-master-prompt/2_main.md

 print(resp)
 ```

-Notes:

-- Prefer normal actions when available; use proxy calls for endpoints not covered by actions.
-- Returns the JSON body on success; non‑2xx responses raise HTTP errors from the proxy.
-- Account selection is automatic; pass `account_id` to target a specific connected account if needed.
-- The `body` should be JSON‑serializable.
-For file uploads, prefer prebuilt upload actions that accept remote URLs via props like `filePath`.

-## 8) Action Selection Rules (Never call non‑listed actions)
+## 5) Action Selection Rules

-Only invoke actions that actually appear in the results of `app.list_actions()`.
+Only invoke actions that actually appear in `app.list_actions()`.
 Do not guess or fabricate action slugs.
-If the action you want is not listed, use the Direct Custom Actions (Proxy) route instead.

 ```python
 from integrations import AppFactory